IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 ### Use case 2: Book imaged as 2-page spreads (`individuals`)

-This Manifest represents a book codex imaged as 2-page spreads of the two facing pages.
-There are four images (spreads) that, when using the `"behavior": "continuous"` property, will display as individual images instead of as two images next to one another as in book-view.
+This Manifest represents a book imaged as 2-page spreads (two facing pages in a single image).
+When using the `"behavior": "individuals"` property, the presentation client will force a one-at-a-time view and remove the "book view" option.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest-individuals.json" %}